 If a formal report does not contain the required information, the complainant should be informed of this.

-A formal report can be made anonymously, preferably direct to OIOS.
-If the formal report is made to someone else, then it will be forwarded to OIOS.
+Complaints can be made anonymously preferably direct to OIOS but if it was made to someone else, then it will be forwarded to OIOS.

 Knowingly false reports